ryubidragonfire/cntk-and-fast-r-cnn/README.md

     return img
 ```
 The error message after running:

 >> `python C1_DrawBboxesOnImages.py`

-Is:
+is:

 `NameError: name 'imrotate' is not defined`

 **possible fixes:**
-Courtesy of P. Buehler
+Courtesy of P. Bue....
 ```python
 from PIL import Image